 It is essential for dental professionals to establish trust and confidence with their child patients.
 These dental specialists must use different communication styles than those used with adult patients in order to engage the child when teaching preventative dental habits and do so in a way that makes dental visits more enjoyable.
 It is important for dentists to teach children about preventing tooth decay as this can lead to impaired school performance and poor social relationships.
-A dentist should give advice about how to make teeth strong, the importance of healthy eating habits and other ways to prevent disease from occurring.
+A dentist should give advice about how to make teeth strong, the importance of healthy eating habits and other ways to prevent a disease from occurring.

 It is recommended that a dental visit should occur within six months after the presence of the first tooth or by a child’s first birthday.
 It is important to establish a regular dentist for a child.
-This is because early oral examination aids in the detection of the early stages of tooth decay.
+This is because of early oral examination aids in the detection of the early stages of tooth decay.
 Early detection is essential to maintain oral health, modify aberrant habits and treat them as simply as possible.

 No fillings please, I’m only a kid!

-The importance of cleaning my teeth was drummed in to me at a very young age.
-No matter how much I moaned and fidgeted (which I did, every single time) my mother always made sure I’d cleaned my teeth thoroughly - and thank goodness she did!
+The importance of cleaning my teeth was drummed into me at a very young age.
+No matter how much I moaned and fidgeted (which I did, every single time) my mother always made sure I’d cleaned my teeth thoroughly – and thank goodness she did!
 I was the lucky one, some of my friends needed their first fillings at 10 years old, and nowadays we hear of children as young as 7 requiring fillings and astoundingly children who require them in their baby teeth.
 So how has it come to this?

 The mass production of processed fast foods, huge selection of sweets and fizzy energy drinks available has definitely had an impact.
-Our children can so readily find these tooth rotting foods it can often be difficult to stop them, do we ban pocket money altogether?
+Our children can so readily find these tooth-rotting foods it can often be difficult to stop them, do we ban pocket money altogether?
 Maybe we need to focus on cleaning the teeth as much as we focus on moaning that they shouldn’t eat so many sugary foods.